locationtech/udig-platform/docs/user/en/getting_started/Quickstart.rst

 #.
 From the :guilabel:`Projects` view select :guilabel:`project --> 10m admin 0 countries`.
    You can double click to open this Map, or right click for :menuselection:`Context menu --> Open Map`.
 #.
 With the map open use the :guilabel:`Layers` view to select the :guilabel:`10m admin 0 countries` layer.
 #.
-Open up the :doc:`Style Editor dialog` by right clicking on :guilabel:`10m admin 0 countries`
+Open up the :doc:`/reference/Style Editor dialog` by right clicking on :guilabel:`10m admin 0 countries`
    layer and using :menuselection:`Context menu --> Change Style`.
 #.
 We are going to change a few things about how countries are displayed.

    The :guilabel:`Polygons` page provides a series of tabs for us to fill in:

    - :guilabel:`Border` Click on the :guilabel:`Color` and change the color to **BLACK**
    - :guilabel:`Fill` uncheck the box disable fill
    - :guilabel:`Label` check the box to enable labels.
 For the :guilabel:`label` value select